goharbor/harbor/docs/configure_https.md

 Harbor uses an `nginx` instance as a reverse proxy for all services.
 You use the `prepare` script to configure `nginx` to enable HTTPS.

-You can use certificates that are signed by a trusted third-party CA, or in  you can use self-signed certificates.
+You can use certificates that are signed by a trusted third-party CA, or  you can use self-signed certificates.
 The following sections describe how to create a CA, and how to use your CA to sign a server certificate and a client certificate.

 ## Getting Certificate Authority